 I am first and foremost a lover of all music.
 I pride myself on taking someones beautiful ideas and turning them into the final product they have always wanted.
-From recording to mixing to mastering, I live for my work.
-I own and operate a full service recording studio in Los Angeles so let's make some magic!
+From recording to mixing, to mastering I live for my work.

 Based in Los Angeles, California, Daniel has been helping artists achieve a professional and personalized sound since 2012.
 With 15 years of performance and studio drumming experience and 8 years of advanced music theory study, Daniel intuitively understands how to realize an artist’s full potential through the recording and mixing process.
 He is well-versed in all genres, from pop to rock to hip hop, and he works closely with his clients to ensure that the sound they create together is uniquely tailored to the artist’s vision.

-Daniel holds a Diploma from the SAE institute, and a degree in Ethnomusicology from UCLA.
 After completing his studies, he honed his skills at Sphere Studios, Soulpower productions, and Delta H Design Acoustics.
-He has worked with both established and up-and-coming artists including: The Marias, Shaboozey, JoJo and Desi Valentine
+He has worked with both established and up-and-coming artists including: The Marias, JoJo, Andy Grammer, Shaboozey and Desi Valentine.

-Specialized skills include: Advanced recording techniques, mixing, mastering and production.
+Specialized skills include: Advanced recording techniques, mixing and mastering.

 ReviewsEndorse Daniel Brooks

 Q: What advice do you have for a customer looking to hire a provider like you?

 A: Let’s share advice.
 Teach me something I don’t know!

 A: I enjoy mixes that are clean and glued with a touch of attitude.
 I suppose that’s my style.

 A: Hybrid.
 Modern technology (plugins) is so amazing yet there’s something special about analog equipment.